electron/electron/ISSUE_TEMPLATE.md

 <!-- What actually happens? -->

 ### How to reproduce

 <!--

-Your best chance of getting the bug fixed quickly is to provide a REPOSITORY that can be cloned and run.
+Your best chance of getting this bug looked at quickly is to provide a REPOSITORY that can be cloned and run.

+You can fork https://github.com/electron/electron-quick-start and include a link to the branch with your changes.

 If you provide a URL, please list the commands required to clone/setup/run your repo e.g.

   $ git clone $YOUR_URL -b $BRANCH
   $ npm install
   $ npm start || electron .

-You can fork https://github.com/electron/electron-quick-start and submit the branch with your changes

 -->